Yasashari/C4-contest/frankencoin.md

 # Not burning tokens from the all the address in a array due to hardcoded value

-Its hardcoded to 0th element in the addressesToWipe array in the restructureCapTable function.
-So it skip burning the tokens from rest of the address in the array.
-So function does not work as expected.
+It's hard coded to the 0th element in the addressesToWipe array in the restructureCapTable function.
+So it skips burning the tokens from the rest of the address in the array.
+So the function does not work as expected.

 ## Proof of Concept